DV Restraining Orders

 Immigration and DVRO: Family law judges, deputies, clerks, and staff do not work with Immigration Customs Enforcement (ICE).
 Family law legal forms do not inquire into a person's immigration status.
 However, be aware, statements made in court or on legal forms in domestic violence restraining order cases may be used against a defendant in criminal or immigration court.
 Non-U.S. citizens filing a request for, or a responding to, a domestic violence restraining order, should speak to a family law lawyer familiar with criminal defense law and immigration law without delay.

-For more information on the law, the procedures, and common defenses related to domestic violence restraining orders, contact our family law lawyers today or visit our Domestic Violence Blog.
+For more information on the law, the procedures, and common defenses related to domestic violence restraining orders, contact our family law lawyers today or visit our Domestic Violence Blog, or visit our violation of a domestic violence restraining order.
 Our family law lawyers have handled hundreds of cases involving domestic violence restraining orders.
 We have family law lawyers, criminal defense lawyers, and immigration lawyers ready to answers all of your questions.
 First-time, in-office consultations are always free.
 Call today!